jeremyEudaric/DeepGS/README.md

-# DeepGS
-# Prognostication of Survival on multiple cancers from RNA sequencing
+# DeepGS: Prognostication of Survival on multiple cancers from RNA sequencing

 Introduction:
 ======